SpenceKonde/ATTinyCore/avr/extras/ATtiny_x61.md

 This core includes an Optiboot bootloader for the ATtiny861/461, operating using software serial at 19200 baud - the software serial uses the AIN0 and AIN1 pins, marked on pinout chart (see also UART section below).
 The bootloader uses 640b of space, leaving 3456 or 7552b available for user code.
 In order to work on the 861/461, which does not have hardware bootloader support (hence no BOOTRST functionality), "Virtual Boot" is used.
 This works around this limitation by rewriting the vector table of the sketch as it's uploaded - the reset vector gets pointed at the start of the bootloader, while the EE_RDY vector gets pointed to the start of the application.

 ### Micronucleus Bootloader
 As of 2.0.0, a Micronucleus bootloader is included as well!
 With a PLL begging to be nudged up half a Mhz for the the 16.5 MHz option, it has finally fulfilled it's destiny.
-Build it from the DIP version, or buy my Azduino USB 861 likely available Q1 2022.

 ## Features

 ### Pin mapping options
-Historically, there was on pin mapping for the x61-series used by ATTinyCore.
+Historically, there was one pin mapping for the x61-series used by ATTinyCore.
 It was inherited from older versions of this core.
-During developoment of 1.5.0, it was realized that the traditional pinout, to put it bluntly, sucked, and a rational pinout was created.
-Be very sure that you have selected the one that you wrote your sketch for, as debugging these issues can be surprisingly timeconsuming.
-The new pinout is recommended for all new development; it is not only more coherent, but also more efficient (it simplifies some math that must be done at runtime.)
+During developoment of 1.5.0, it was realized that the traditional pinout, to put it bluntly, sucked - really badly.
+A rational pinout that allowed necessary values to use the I/O pins to be calculated in the cases of the  was created.
+Be very sure that you have selected the one that you wrote your sketch for - or, preferably, use the PIN_Pxn constants to refer to pins.
+Regardless of what pin mapping is selected, those constants always point towards that logical pin.
+The new pinout is recommended for all new development; it is not only more coherent, but also more efficient, as it simplifies runtime math that the core needs to do.

 Example of a "guard" against wrong pin mapping:
 ```c